argilla-io/distilabel/docs/sections/how_to_guides/index.md

     ---

-    Argilla is a platform that can be used to store and share data.
+    Argilla is a platform that can be used to store, search, and apply feedback to datasets.
     [:octicons-arrow-right-24: Argilla](advanced/argilla.md)

 -  __Using a file system to pass data of batches between steps__